The following terms: Junk Silver Coins - Constitutional Silver Coins - 90% Silver Coins.

 For example, the American Silver Eagle bullion coin of today is a rendition of the obverse of the Walking Liberty Half Dollar.
 There is also the Ben Franklin obverse of the half dollar.

-There is the 1964 JFK half dollar (the only year the JFK half dollar was minted in 90% silver).
+There is the 1964 JFK half-dollar coin (the only year the JFK half dollar coin got minted in 90% silver).
 Those are the most common half dollar because they are the least vintage.
 There are also Seated Liberty half dollars, Barber half dollars, and so on.
 The older the design, the more expensive - generally speaking.

 For the most part, unless you are buying a graded coin or a roll in a brilliant uncirculated condition when a silver investor is buying junk silver, they are buying circulated coins.

 Therefore, when buying circulated 90% silver coins, some will look very pretty, and some will look very rough.
 Most circulated 90% silver coins have worn over time and use.
 Their exact silver weight may have gotten slightly diminished with wear on the coin (minute silver flecks have fallen off with wear and tear).
-That said, every $1 of legal tender face value of 90% silver coinage typically contains .715 troy ounces of silver.
+That said, every $1 legal tender face value of 90% silver coinage typically contains .715 troy ounces of silver bullion value (learn how we define silver bullion here).

 Does that mean that if an investor buys a $100 face value bag of 90% silver that it will weigh exactly 71.5 troy ounces of silver?